thegerrit/data_science/tutorial/README.md

 *If you do this in a group, both students must submit the notebook through Canvas but it should be the same notebook.
 Both students should have the same data uploaded to the site.*

 ### Scoring Rubric (25 Points)
-* 10 Points: Website is up, link was submitted on time.
+* 10 Points: Website is up, link was submitted and is correct.
+Notebook is professional and clean, the names of the group members, a title for the project, and other good practices as this is *publicly posted*.
-* 15 Points: Project plan is in place, relevant data is identified, there are draft questions or hypothesis that the student is going to explore.
+* 15 Points: Project plan is in place, relevant data is identified and links are provided, there are draft questions or hypothesis that the student is going to explore.

 ----